 25 years or more of content

-This area is so new that laws or even standard practices haven't been established for managing digital assets, says Tim Bajarin, a technology analyst and president of Creative Strategies market research San Jose, California.
+This area is so new that laws or even standard practices haven't been established for managing digital assets, says Tim Bajarin, a technology analyst and chairman of the market research company Creative Strategies in San Jose, California.

 "When it comes to end-of-life planning and their estate, I believe most people don't even think about their digital footprint.
-But they should,” he says.
+But they should,” Bajarin says.
 “Many of us have created an incredible legacy of content over the years.”
-So if you already have a lawyer, talk about assigning a trustee for this content.
+So, if you already have a lawyer, talk about assigning a trustee for this content.

 Be sure to share this